 - If you have seen our tutorials on YouTube or on this website and found the content has helped you, you will love this programme.

 - If you want to be able to design the light and dark tones in the drawing, this is for you.

 - If you want to know how to approach each area of the figure, including the face and hands, this is for you.

 - If you are an advanced artist who can confidently establish proportions, gesture and values, it may be too basic for you.

 - If you are looking for ‘secrets’ that just by knowing them will transform your drawings, this programme is not for you.
 It only works if you do the practice.

 - If you want an academic anatomy course, this is not it.
 We will cover basic anatomy where it is useful for our observational skills.

 - We ask that only people aged 18 and over sign up for the course.

 When can I sign up?

-Enrolment for Spring 2019 has closed, sign up for our newsletter below to stay up to date with when enrolment will start again.
+Enrolment for Autumn 2019 will open in September, sign up for our newsletter below to stay up to date.

 How long will I have access to the program?